hd-UQ/cd_dynamax/Goals.md

 - Nonlinear transition function using diffrax (get this to work on nonlinear ssm ipynb notebooks) (DONE)
     - [ekf_ukf_pendulum_diffrax.ipynb](./notebooks/ekf_ukf_pendulum_diffrax.ipynb)
     - No parameter estimation yet!

+- Understand what info version of code is for, and implement if needed

 ## Extend dynamax to deal with irregular sampling
 - add non-regular interval capability to dynamax codebase